mewais/CSLPQ/README.md

 kvqueue.Push(key);          // Inserts default value
 kvqueue.Push(key, value);   // Inserts value
-bool success = kvqueue.TryPop(key, value);       // Fills key and value and returns true if queue is not empty
+bool success = kvqueue.TryPop(key, value);       // Fills key and value and returns true if queue is not empty std::string str = kvqueue.ToString(bool all_levels = false);   // Returns a string representation of the queue. enabling all levels will print all levels of the skiplist, otherwise only the first level is printed

 CSLPQ::KQueue<KeyType> queue;
 queue.Push(key);
-bool success = queue.TryPop(key);       // Fills key and returns true if queue is not empty
+bool success = queue.TryPop(key);       // Fills key and returns true if queue is not empty std::string str = queue.ToString(bool all_levels = false);   // Returns a string representation of the queue. enabling all levels will print all levels of the skiplist, otherwise only the first level is printed
 ```

 Because of dependency on Atomic128, you must compile with the `-Wno-strict-aliasing` flag enabled.